loncarales/gross-net-calculator-switzerland/README.md

 You will be prompted to enter your gross monthly wage in CHF and your age in years.
 Then, you will be asked to provide additional information such as church membership, status, children, and canton of residence.
-The program will automate interactions with the Lohncomputer website to provide accurate net salary calculations based on the provided inputs and display the results in a tabular format.
+The program will automate interactions with the Lohncomputer website to provide approximate net salary calculations based on the provided inputs and display the results in a tabular format.

 ### Makefile Commands